Genvekt/task-tracker/services/README.md

 All microservices of the task-tracker system.

 Each service is the poetry project with its onw dependencies.
 Services are independent and do not import each other.
+The only one dependence - rmq queues, that are created by publishers to avoid messages lost.

 ## Description